 Get Plenty of Rest

-The best way to get better is to get lots of sleep.
-Keep as cool as possible and don’t try to do anything strenuous.
+The best remedy is lots of sleep.
+Keep as cool as possible, and don’t try to do anything strenuous.
 If it’s hot, use a fan, air conditioning or a cooling, damp cloth to bring your body temperature down.

 Your tummy bug should only last a couple of days; however, if you don’t feel better after 3-4 days, it’s time to go to a doctor.
-If you have blood in your stool and a fever higher than 39℃, see a doctor straight away.
+See a doctor immediately if you have blood in your stool and a fever higher than 39℃.

-Pro Tip: Only take antibiotics for Delhi belly if you have severe diarrhoea with blood and a very high fever.
+Pro Tip: Only take antibiotics for an upset stomach if you have severe diarrhoea with blood and a very high fever.
 The only person who should prescribe antibiotics is a doctor.

 Q: Is it OK to fly with a tummy bug?